mikel-brostrom/boxmot/README.md

-# Multi-Object tracking and Segmentation using Yolov5 with StrongSORT and OSNet
+# Real-time Multi-Object Tracking and Segmentation (MOTS) using Yolov5 with StrongSORT and OSNet

 <div align="center">